 User fee programs.
-CDC also receives relatively small amounts of user fees from authorized user fee programs such as the vessel sanitation program30 and the respirator certification program.31
+CDC also receives relatively small amounts of user fees from authorized user fee programs such as the vessel sanitation program and the respirator certification program.

-FY2022 and FY2023 Budget and Appropriations
+FY2022-FY2024 Budget and Appropriations

-The following provides an overview of the budget and appropriations for CDC's core public health program level in fiscal years 2022 and 2023.
-Other CDC mandatory appropriations are not addressed in the discussion as most are not subject to the annual appropriations process (except for EEOICP), though estimates and amounts for those programs are summarized in Table 1.
-However, some notable new mandatory programs proposed by the Biden Administration in FY2023 are discussed below to explain the FY2023 total proposed program level.
+The following provides an overview of the budget and appropriations for CDC's core public health program level in fiscal years 2022 through 2024.
+Other CDC mandatory appropriations are not addressed in the discussion as most are not subject to the annual appropriations process (except for EEOICP).
+Estimates and amounts for those programs are summarized in Table 1.
+However, some notable new mandatory programs proposed by the Biden Administration in FY2023 and FY2024 requests are explained.